 - The list is curated by me @yunfangoldhag.
 You can message me in-game or on Discord @The Chancellor (Yun) if you feel like this list is missing add-ons so I can add them !

-- These are not just add-ons I personally recommend, this list was made using House Tertia’s officers’ favorite add-ons 😉 I’m not using all of them so go through the Discord #chat if you have questions, don’t message me in particular 😕
+- These are not just add-ons I personally recommend, this list was made using House Tertia’s officers’ favorite add-ons 😉 I’m not using all of them so go through Discord #looking-for-advice if you have questions, don’t message me in particular 😕

 Exploration / World